projectcontour/contour/CONTRIBUTING.md

 #### Test Categories
 * **Unit Test**: A Go test for a particular function/package.
 In some cases, these test more than one package at a time.
 * **Feature Test**: A Go test in `internal/featuretests` that tests the translation of Kubernetes config to Envoy config, using a Contour event handler and xDS server.
-* **Integration Test**: A YAML/rego test in `_integration/testsuite` that performs a full end-to-end test of Contour running in a cluster.
-Typically verifies the behavior of HTTP requests given a Kubernetes config (currently `HTTPProxy` and Gateway API configs have test cases).
+* **End-To-End (E2E) Test**: A Go test in `test/e2e` that performs a full end-to-end test of Contour running in a cluster.
+Typically verifies the behavior of HTTP requests given a Kubernetes `HTTPProxy`, `Ingress` or Gateway API config.

 ### Summary of Major Test Suites